tht7/moonlight-ios-vision/README.md

 [![Moonlight for iOS and tvOS](https://moonlight-stream.org/images/App_Store_Badge_135x40.svg)](https://apps.apple.com/us/app/moonlight-game-streaming/id1000551566)

+## Requirements
+* XCode developer account (to get the XCode Beta)
+* Tested on Vision OS 2.0 Beta 2
+* XCode Beta

 ## Building
-* Install Xcode from the [App Store page](https://apps.apple.com/us/app/xcode/id497799835)
+* Install Xcode beta from the [App Store page](https://developer.apple.com/download/all/?q=xcode)
+* You need to be signed into a developer account to download (and build) you don’t have to pay, just do all the steps right up to paying and then don’t pay
+* You should delete your old xcode and rename xcode-beta to xcode
 * Run `git clone -b visionos --recursive https://github.com/RikuKunMS2/moonlight-ios-vision.git`
   *  If you've already cloned the repo without `--recursive`, run `git submodule update --init --recursive`
 * Open Moonlight.xcodeproj in Xcode (it would download by default to your user folder on MacOS)